 - Merck KGaA v.
-Integra LifeSciences: As lead counsel, on behalf of Merck KGaA, persuaded the Supreme Court to grant a broad protection allowing pharmaceutical companies to perform experiments on promising drugs before a relevant patent had expired.
+Integra LifeSciences: As lead counsel, on behalf of Merck KGaA, persuaded the Supreme Court to reverse the Federal Circuit, 9-0, to grant a broad protection allowing pharmaceutical companies to perform experiments on promising drugs before a relevant patent had expired.

 - MetLife v.
 Glenn: As lead counsel in an employee benefits case, persuaded the Supreme Court that courts must give less deference to an insurance company’s decisions to deny benefits than to the decisions of a neutral administrator, because the insurance company labors under a conflict of interest.

 - Rumsfeld v.
 FAIR: Lead counsel in a Supreme Court case representing 36 law schools and an organization of 900 law professors in a suit challenging, on First Amendment grounds, the Solomon Amendment, a federal law requiring academic institutions to assist military recruiters.

 - Nevada Comm'n on Ethics v.
 Carrigan: Lead counsel in a landmark Supreme Court about whether the First Amendment protects a legislator's right to vote.

 - Fox v.
 Vice: Lead counsel in persuading a unanimous Supreme Court that a court may not award attorneys’ fees against a civil rights plaintiff without showing that the fees would not have been incurred but for the plaintiff's decision to plead a frivolous federal claim.

 - Van de Kamp v.
 Goldstein: Lead counsel in a case about the scope of prosecutorial immunity.